What is a PIK Loan?

-A payment-in-kind (PIK) loan is a loan characterized by the fact that the payment of interest is not always made in cash.
-Instead, interest can be paid by a borrower in a deferred manner via the issuance of additional securities in lieu of paying interest in cash.
-The PIK loan enables the debtor to borrow without having the burden of a cash repayment of interest until the end of the loan.
-PIK loans are more commonly used in leveraged buyout (LBO) transactions.
+A payment-in-kind or PIK loan is a loan where the borrower is allowed to make interest payments in forms other than cash.
+The PIK loan enables the debtor to borrow without having the burden of a cash repayment of interest until the loan term is ended.
+PIK loans are commonly used in leveraged buyout (LBO) transactions.

-PIK loans are taken if a company has a liquidity problem, but then has the capability to pay interest without paying in cash form.
-This is attractive to companies that want to avoid making current cash outlays for debt interest, such as during a management or leveraged buyout, or during a growth phase of the business.
-In order to protect their own liquid assets, companies pay their liabilities with the help of new liabilities.
+PIK loans are taken if a company has a liquidity problem but has the capability to pay interest without paying in cash form.
+This is attractive to companies that want to avoid making current cash outlays for debt interest, such as during a management or leveraged buyout or during a growth phase of the business.
+In order to protect their liquid assets, companies pay their liabilities with the help of new liabilities.

-Though this type of credit has high growth potential, it is also very expensive and risky.
-Its interest is higher than other loans which is charged on a compound basis.
-PIK loans do not generate any cash flow before term; they are subordinated to conventional debt and mezzanine debt; and they are generally not bought on assets.
+Though investing in a PIK loan offers a high rate of return, it is also very risky.
+Its interest is higher than other loans that are charged on a compound basis.
+The loans do not generate any cash flow before term.
+They are subordinated to conventional debt and mezzanine debt, and they are generally not backed by a pledge of assets.
 In addition, PIK loans are usually treated as unsecured credit.
 They tend to lead to large losses in the event of a default.

 Payment-in-kind loans are usually issued by companies in poor financial condition that lack the cash to pay interest.
 They are undertaken by investors that do not depend on the routine cash flow of the borrower as the repayment source of their investments.